kjames2001/My-PORTABLE-PVE-setup/README.md

 ```
 bash -c "$(wget -qLO - https://raw.githubusercontent.com/kjames2001/proxmoxHelper/main/ct/kodi-v1.sh)"
 ```
-I only changed unprivileged lxc to privileged lxc for better compatibility, every other setting was default.
+Note this script is from this repo which I shamelessly forked: https://github.com/mrrudy/proxmoxHelper I only changed unprivileged lxc to privileged lxc for better compatibility, every other setting was default.

 Check your lxc conf file, it should look something like this: